wwce/vdc/docs/understand/roles.md

 - `Microsoft.Authorization/roleDefinitions/read`
 - `Microsoft.Authorization/roleDefinitions/write`

-Each of the deployment steps described later in this guide are designed to be performed by one of these roles. <!-- TODO: How true is this^ statement? --> Organizations can vary widely on how their internal IT teams are structured, but before executing a deployment step you need to make sure the executing user has the required subscription permissions to deploy the resources during that step.
+Each of the deployment steps described later in this guide are designed to be performed by one of these roles.
+Organizations can vary widely on how their internal IT teams are structured, but before executing a deployment step you need to make sure the executing user has the required subscription permissions to deploy the resources during that step.